celelstine/documentTracker/README.md

 ### Back End Dependencies
 *  This app's functionality depends on back end packages;
   *  **Express** - This framework helps is essential in the creation of  object relational models and it also handles routing on the back end.
-  *  **Firebase** - This framework is used as the database and file storage directory.
+  *  **Firebase** - This framework is used as the database and file storage platform.

 ## Front End Dependencies
-* The project depend on no external framework
+* The project depend on no external front end framework, it was design with css,html and javascript

 ## Installation and setup
 - Download the file from the repository or use the git command `git clone https://github.com/celelstine/documentTracker` to clone the